 Airtable created a product tour video to showcase their clean UI.
 They used splashes of color throughout the video while prioritizing information to ensure that features could be effectively communicated and viewers could digest them.

 Fictiv is a digital manufacturing ecosystem that quickly delivers custom parts on-demand to help teams accelerate new product launches.
-The company created a software walk-through to convey its processes and show its software functionality.
+The company created a software demo video to convey its processes and show its software functionality.

 Gauge created a product video for their flagship product.
 The video is a nifty App video that shows how the company works to help brands better manage changes and trends, avoid missteps, and see opportunities as they arise.